Freelance writer from the northeast coast of England with a fondness for vegan food and punk rock.

 Three Creamy Vegan Dishes

 Abstaining from dairy doesn’t mean missing out on creamy goodies.
 There are many ways to bring creaminess to your culinary creations without bothering cattle.
 Plant-based products have undergone a revolution of late, and there are now all manner of milk and cream alternatives available.
-Plant milks are gobbling up shelf space in supermarket aisles like Pac-Man.
-There's non-dairy cream, vegan ice cream, and even vegan versions of spray cream that comes in a can.
+Plant milk is gobbling up shelf space in supermarket aisles like Pac-Man.
+There’s non-dairy cream, vegan ice cream, and even vegan versions of spray cream that come in a can.

-Here are three creamy vegan meals, each of which uses a different base for the creaminess;
+Here are three creamy vegan meals, each of which uses a different base for creaminess.

 Recipes on This Page